 At the end, they conclude if our funds offer good value for money, offer value for money, or do not offer value for money.

-If a fund offers value for money but merits action or further monitoring, or does not offer value for money, we will detail the actions we will take.
+If a fund does not offer value for money, we will detail the actions we will take.

 Contents